 Key information needed for selecting a physician on your application

-You can find all of the information from the doctor’s page on Find a Provider.
+You can find all the information on the doctor’s page on find a doctor.

 Medical groups and IPAs

 For business purposes, many physicians have joined together into medical groups and Independent Practice Associations (IPAs).

 - Medical groups are organizations of physicians, generally located in the same facility, who provide a range of services to health plan members.